 Logan City Council has also commissioned health demand modelling that shows the projected demand for acute hospital care to service Logan’s growing population indicates a shortage of more than 500 beds by 2020 (Business Case for Health and Medical Investment – 31 May 2018).

 The need to expand the Logan Hospital is being driven by a growing and ageing population.
 The current capacity constraints are creating extended emergency department and outpatient waiting times, emergency department overcrowding and delays in providing care.

-- Future planning by the Queensland Government for health services in the Meadowbrook precinct more broadly, including the provision of private, public and specialist health
+- Details around future planning by the Queensland Government for health services in the Meadowbrook precinct more broadly, including the provision of private, public and specialist health

 - Logan Hospital’s physical infrastructure and services are insufficient to meet existing demand, while projected bed shortages could be as high as more than 500 by 2020.

 - Logan’s growing community needs access to efficient and quality health care services.

 - Shorter wait times and improved operational and clinical performance

 - Reduced reliance on emergency department short-stay beds

 - Improved facilities and health care services